Fortunebest/alx-system_engineering-devops/0x02-shell_redirections/README.md

-my readme to reverse its input
+My readme to display all users and their home directories